Cyythe/lderstudios/README.md

 # L-Der Studios
-A four page website for a fictional game studio called L-Der Studios (web development school project)
+A four page website for a fictional game studio called L-Der Studios (EM200 - Introduction to Web Development)